3. Poisson solver with background charges

 3.3.
 Geometry file

-As before, the mesh is generated from a geometry file qtcad/examples/tutorials/meshes/gaafet_background_charges.geo by running Gmsh with
+As before, the initial mesh is generated from a geometry file qtcad/examples/tutorials/meshes/nanowire_background_charges.geo by running Gmsh with

-As in Poisson solver with adaptive meshing, this will produce both .msh2 and .geo_unrolled files, as required by the adaptive-mesh Poisson solver.
+As in Poisson solver with adaptive meshing, this will produce both .msh and .geo_unrolled files, as required by the adaptive-mesh Poisson solver for geometries produced using the built-in Gmsh geometry kernel.

 3.4.
 Setting up the device and the Poisson solver